 To be considered for admission to the Doctorate in Educational Leadership program you must:

-- Possess a educational specialist degree from a regionally accredited institution and a Class A teaching certificate in instructional leadership.
+- Possess a educational specialist degree from a regionally accredited institution.

 For an application to be considered complete, we must receive all of the following*:

 - Online application for admission: Please be sure to list your personal e-mail address on the application

 - $35 Application Fee: This non-refundable fee is payable by credit card and is waived for Samford alumni, and current Samford students, faculty or staff

 - Official Transcripts showing bachelor’s, master’s and educational specialist’s degree.
 Transcripts are considered official only when they bear the issuing institution’s seal and arrive with the seal intact.
 Transcripts can be sent electronically to email@example.com or by mail